danvuk567/SP500-Stock-Analysis/Python-Sector-Sub_Industry-Performance-Analysis/readme.md

  The **Energy** Sector clearly outperformed all Sectors but also experiencing a number of large drawdowns clearly exhibiting high volatility.

-Let's now take a look at determining how a Sector is trending over the past 4 years.
+Let's now look at determining how a Sector is trending over the past 4 years.
 We can plot a **Linear Regression** line using the Cumulative % Returns and plot it on a **Line Chart**.
 The steeper the slope, the stronger the positive or negative trend.
 We'll use our custom function *scatter_plot* to plot a **Scatter Plot** and regression line for the **Communication Services** Sector.

         sector = 'Communication Services'
         df_ret_sector = df_ret_sectors[df_ret_sectors['Sector'] == sector].copy()